+LADY MACDUFF.
 Why, the honest men.
+SON.
 Then the liars and swearers are fools, for there are liars and swearers enow to beat the honest men and hang up them.
+LADY MACDUFF.
 Now, God help thee, poor monkey!
 But how wilt thou do for a father?

-If he were dead, you'ld weep for him: if you would not, it were a good sign that I should quickly have a new father.
+SON.
+If he were dead, you'ld weep for him; if you would not, it were a good sign that I should quickly have a new father.
+LADY MACDUFF.
 Poor prattler, how thou talk'st!
-Enter a Messenger
+Enter a Messenger.

+MESSENGER.
 Bless you, fair dame!
 I am not to you known,

-Though in your state of honour I am perfect.
+Though in your state of honor I am perfect.

-I doubt some danger does approach you nearly:
+I doubt some danger does approach you nearly.

 If you will take a homely man's advice,

 Be not found here; hence, with your little ones.

-To fright you thus, methinks, I am too savage;
+To fright you thus, methinks I am too savage;

 To do worse to you were fell cruelty,

 Which is too nigh your person.
 Heaven preserve you!

 I dare abide no longer.

-Exit
+Exit &

+LADY MACDUFF.
 Whither should I fly?

 I have done no harm.
 But I remember now

-I am in this earthly world; where to do harm
+I am in this earthly world, where to do harm

 Is often laudable, to do good sometime

+.
+The TRAGEDY of MACBETH | ACT IV

-Accounted dangerous folly: why then, alas,
+Accounted dangerous folly.
+Why then, alas,

-Do I put up that womanly defence,
+Do I put up that womanly defense,

-To say I have done no harm?
+To say I have done no harm -What are these faces?

-Enter Murderers
+Enter Murtherers.

-What are these faces?
+FIRST MURTHERER.
 Where is your husband?

-I hope, in no place so unsanctified Where such as thou mayst find him.
+LADY MACDUFF.
+I hope, in no place so unsanctified

+Where such as thou mayst find him.

+FIRST MURTHERER.
 He's a traitor.

-Thou liest, thou shag-hair'd villain!
+SON.
+Thou liest, thou shag-ear'd villain!
+FIRST MURTHERER.
 What, you egg!

-Stabbing him
+Stabs him.

 Young fry of treachery!

-He has kill'd me, mother: Run away, I pray you!
-Dies Exit LADY MACDUFF, crying 'Murder!'
-Exeunt Murderers, following her
+SON.
+He has kill'd me.
+Mother.

+Run away, I pray you!
+Dies.

-SCENE III.
+Exit Lady Macduff, crying "Murther!"
+Exevnt Murtherers, following her.

+Scene III

 England.
 Before the King's palace.

-Enter MALCOLM and MACDUFF
+Enter Malcolm and Macduff.

-Let us seek out some desolate shade, and there Weep our sad bosoms empty.
+MALCOLM.
+Let us seek out some desolate shade and there Weep our sad bosoms empty.

+MACDUFF.
 Let us rather

 Hold fast the mortal sword, and like good men

-Bestride our down-fall'n birthdom: each new morn
+Bestride our downfall'n birthdom.
+Each new morn

 New widows howl, new orphans cry, new sorrows

 Strike heaven on the face, that it resounds

 As if it felt with Scotland and yell'd out

-Like syllable of dolour.
+Like syllable of dolor.

-What I believe I'll wail,
+MALCOLM.
+What I believe.
+I'll wall:

-What know believe, and what I can redress,
+What know, believe; and what I can redress,

 As I shall find the time to friend, I will.

 What you have spoke, it may be so perchance.

 This tyrant, whose sole name blisters our tongues,

-Was once thought honest: you have loved him well.
+Was once thought honest.
+You have loved him well;

 He hath not touch'd you yet.
-I am young;
+I am young, but

-but something
+something

 You may deserve of him through me, and wisdom

-To offer up a weak poor innocent lamb
+To offer up a weak, poor, innocent lamb

 To appease an angry god.

+MACDUFF.
 I am not treacherous.

+MALCOLM.
 But Macbeth is.

 A good and virtuous nature may recoil In an imperial charge.
-But I shall crave your pardon;

-That which you are my thoughts cannot transpose: Angels are bright still, though the brightest fell; Though all things foul would wear the brows of grace, Yet grace must still look so.
+But I shall crave your pardon; That which you are, my thoughts cannot transpose.
+Angels are bright still, though the brightest fell.
+Though all things foul would wear the brows of grace, Yet grace must still look so.

+MACDUFF.
 I have lost my hopes.

+MALCOLM.
 Perchance even there where I did find my doubts.

-Why in that rawness left you wife and child, Those precious motives, those strong knots of love, Without leave-taking?
-I pray you, Let not my jealousies be your dishonours, But mine own safeties.
-You may be rightly just, Whatever I shall think.
+Why in that rawness left you wife and child,

+Those precious motives, those strong knots of love,

+Without leave-taking?
+I pray you,

+Let not my jealousies be your dishonors,

+But mine own safeties.
+You may be rightly just,

+Whatever I shall think.